Login

 What is the primary function of a power supply?

-A power supply transforms incoming electrical power into a suitable format for electronic devices, ensuring a consistent supply of voltage, current, and frequency for optimal device performance.
+A power supply converts incoming electrical power into a suitable format for devices, ensuring consistent voltage and current for optimal performance.

 If you want to learn more, please visit our website Router UPS Power Backup.